Ming-Hao/chrome-whisper-transcriber/README.md

 3. The offscreen page captures tab audio with `chrome.tabCapture`, packages it as base64 WebM, and relays it to the background script.
 4. The background script forwards the audio chunk to the native Python host through Chrome Native Messaging.
 5. The Python script decodes the WebM with **PyAV**, converts it to a 16 kHz mono numpy array, and runs Whisper for transcription.
-6. The transcribed text (and any save-to-disk status) is returned and displayed in the popup log.
+6. The transcribed text (and any save-to-disk status) is returned to the popup log, where you can replay the audio, open the saved folder, or copy the transcript snippet.

 ---